-10 year DRESDEN-concept
+10 years of DRESDEN-concept

 Following German unification, the idea to collaborate at the Dresden science hub was already present but without a registered legal form.